-In 1975, with the support of Dr. Robert Christensen, a Professor of Ophthalmology at the Jules Stein Eye Institute at UCLA, an anonymous philanthropist publicly known at “Mr. K” created, funded, and endowed the original UCLA Mobile Eye Clinic.
+In 1975, with the support of Dr. Robert Christensen, a Professor of Ophthalmology at the Jules Stein Eye Institute at UCLA, an anonymous philanthropist publicly known as “Mr. K” created, funded, and endowed the original UCLA Mobile Eye Clinic.
 Following the initial success of that program, Mr. K began the process of establishing a charitable entity to provide vision care to disadvantaged persons such as the young, the elderly and the working poor, and in 1979, The Karl Kirchgessner Foundation was officially founded.
 Because of Mr. K’s desire for anonymity, the Foundation was named after a great uncle whose German last name, Kirchgessner, roughly translates as “churchgoer.”
 The Mobile Eye Clinic, the Stein Eye Institute and UCLA have received over $8.2 million in support from the Foundation since its inception.

-A Scientific Advisory Board was created, composed of distinguished professors from UCLA and USC.
-As of 2016, research grants totaling $2.275 million have been awarded to 43 investigators, and approximately 80% of the investigators who have been awarded these research grants have gone on to receive funding from either the National Institutes of Health and/or National Science Foundation.
+A Scientific Advisory Board was created, composed of distinguished professors from UCLA and USC, and during the 20 year period of the program, research grants totaling $2.275 million were awarded to 43 investigators.
+Approximately 80% of the investigators who were awarded these research grants went on to receive funding from either the National Institutes of Health and/or National Science Foundation.
 In 1984, the Foundation created The Karl Kirchgessner Foundation Ophthalmology Endowment Fund to support pioneering vision research at the Stein Eye Institute at UCLA, and in 2001, the Foundation established a Chair in Vision Science at UCLA to further science investigations.
-The current holder of the Chair is Dr. Debora B. Farber, PhD, DPhhc, a researcher making great strides in the isolation and characterization of genes involved in inherited retinal degenerations.
+The current holder of the Chair is David Williams, Ph.D., a researcher making great strides in the study of cell biology of the photoreceptor and RPE cells and related retinal disease.